felipeccalegari/emas_mavlink/examples/jacamo/ros/perception_action_topicWritingAction/README.md

 The connection between agent's actions and perceptions is configured in a [yaml file](src/agt/sample_agent.yaml) with the same name as the agent, placed in the same folder as the asl file where the agent is specified.

+# 3. Requirements
+- Java JRE >= 17

+Additional requirements depend on the method chosen set the simulation up (cf. sections 4.1.1 and 4.1.2 below).

+# 4. Running the example
-## Running the example
+Running the example requires two main steps:
+1. Launch the ROS infrastructure (cf. Section 4.1 below)
+2. Launch the JaCaMo application (cf. Section 4.2 below)

-### 1. Ros node setup:
+### 4.1.
+Ros node setup:

-It is possible to choose between a container-based setup (only Docker is required) and a local setup (ROS core and related tools are required).
+It is possible to choose between a container-based setup (recommended - only Docker is required) and a local setup (ROS core and related tools are required).

-#### 1.1 Container-based setup:
+#### 4.1.1 Container-based setup:
 Requirements: [Docker](https://www.docker.com/)

 Use the following commands to launch the nodes either in ROS 1 or in ROS 2: